shelleywong/CSCI567-Course-Materials/Assignments/Assignment1.md

 ### Walk-through

-So to start create a "New Flutter Project", which you could do via the VScode or Android studio plugins; however, I would do it in the commandline where you want to host your project code.
-I would run this in the folder where the repo you'll be submitting to is cloned.
+Start by creating a "New Flutter Project".
+You can do this via the VScode or Android studio plugins; however, I would do it through the command line, in the file location where you want to host your project code (i.e. I would run this command in the folder where the repo to which you will be submitting is cloned).

 ```bash
 ~/repos/CINS467-repo/$ flutter create AssignmentProject
 ```

-You can name your project whatever you wish, and can use the same project for all of the assignment submissions.
+You can name your project whatever you wish, and you can use the same project for all of the assignment submissions.
 I opted to name it *AssignmentProject* for my example.

 From here edit your main.dart to have a Text widget that says "CINS467 Hello World".
 The following would work; however, for the *home* component of *MaterialApp* I would **highly recommend** you wrap the Text widget in a *Scaffold/Column* so that the Text widget is centered and easier to see with your required text.